MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/entitlements/decrementing-entitlement-terms.md

 ---
-title: Entitlement remaining terms don’t decrement as expected.
+title: Entitlement remaining terms doesn't decrement as expected.
-description: Provides a resolution for the issue where Entitlement remaining terms don’t decrement as expected in Dynamics 365 Customer Service. ms.reviewer: sdas, ankugupta ms.author: sdas ms.date: 01/03/2024
+description: Provides a resolution for the issue where Entitlement remaining terms donâ€™t decrement as expected in Dynamics 365 Customer Service. ms.reviewer: sdas, ankugupta ms.author: sdas ms.date: 01/03/2024
 ---

-# Entitlement remaining terms don’t decrement as expected.
+# Entitlement remaining terms doesnâ€™t decrement as expected.

-This article provides a resolution for the issue where Entitlement remaining terms don’t decrement as expected in Dynamics 365 Customer Service.
+This article provides a resolution for the issue where Entitlement remaining terms donâ€™t decrement as expected in Dynamics 365 Customer Service.

 In Dynamics, we have two scenarios of decrementing entitlement terms.